kushagra19/CS209---Artificial-Intelligence-Lab/README.md

 # CS209---Artificial-Intelligence-Lab
-This repo consists of all the experiments conducted in AI Lab at IIT Dharwad.
+This repo consists of all the experiments conducted in Artificial Intelligence Lab (CS 209) at IIT Dharwad.